-This is the heart behind the Theology of Business channel that we curate on the Denver Institute blog.
+This is the heart behind the learning that we curate on the Denver Institute blog.
 If you find yourself wondering about the role of friendships at work, or the Church’s engagement with business and economics in America, or the increasing demands for speed and efficiency and the effect of those new norms on our spiritual lives, we hope the channel will inform and fuel those conversations.

 And then, we hope you’ll take these conversations into your workplaces and communities.
 We hope you will dig in to the challenging questions about relationships, healthy rhythms, company culture and community impact.

 On June 15, we will gather a collection of friends, leaders and influencers from Denver and beyond to add an additional chapter to this narrative about faithful practice in business and in life.